 1995: The CBS television network airs an episode of 60 Minutes featuring a segment on problems plaguing construction of the Metro Red Line subway.

-In an article on December 19, the Los Angeles Times states that:
+A December 19, 1995 Los Angeles Times article states that:

 “The broadcast raised no new issues for local viewers who have become accustomed to bad news from the MTA.
 But it weaved the history of cost overruns, ground sinkages and other problems at the agency into a damning portrait of bureaucratic ineptitude, suggesting that the subway has joined riots and earthquakes among the ranks of Southland disasters.”

 That same day, the Los Angeles County Metropolitan Transportation Authority and the Los Angeles Chamber of Commerce hold separate news conferences to outline their contention that the portrayal of the subway construction and management was unfair.

 In anticipation of the airing, Franklin White released his December 4, 1995 CEO Report which explained to staff how the interviews were conducted and paraphrased 60 Minutes’ questions and his responses.
 He notes that the interviews were conducted prior to November 17, 1995, when a panel of geotechnical experts presented its findings that geological conditions in the Los Angeles area are clearly compatible with safe and economical underground construction.

 Two days after the December 19th Los Angeles Times article, the newspaper reports that the Metro Board of Directors terminates the contract of CEO Franklin White.

 60 Minutes episode, part 2: